WHY THERE IS NO SUCH THING AS “ADDICTION” –

 As outlined in a following post, effective treatment follows that assessment with evidence-based behavioral and psychological therapies provided by qualified behavioral health professionals.
 That picture of problem substance use and its treatment is fully aligned with what informs us from the extensive bodies of research related to trauma, especially adverse childhood experiences (ACE) and associated developmental neurobiology.

-Problem substance use is not a disease or medical condition because symptoms are not medical conditions.
+Problem substance use is not a disease or medical condition because behavioral symptoms are not medical conditions, they are behavioral symptoms.
 Treating problem substance use as a condition, rather than symptom, was never more likely to provide benefit than treating the pain associated with dental decay as the identified condition, perhaps with pain medications, rather than as a symptom of an underlying condition requiring entirely different treatment.
-It is not a psychiatric disorder because symptoms are not psychiatric disorders.
+Nor is problem substance use a psychiatric disorder because symptoms are not psychiatric disorders.
 The harms, failures, and worsening public health epidemics driven by “addiction”, “addiction medicine” and other fictions were predictable.

 As a reality check on the fabrications that have driven decades of malfeasant and criminal “treatment” for problem substance use and worsening public health epidemics, we might reasonably ask for evidence of gains from those models in understanding of causes (“etiology”) and progress in treatment of these problems under psychiatric and medical models.